 Top 20 Seniors: Students are selected based on their campus involvement, community involvement, character, GPA, and writing skills.
 Students are selected by members of the faculty and staff.
 The Top 20 Seniors are allowed to wear green and white cords and are recognized at Spring Convocation.

 Military Service: Students who are serving or have served our country in any of the following capacities are allowed to wear red, white, and blue honor cords: Active duty in any branch of the US Military, Honorably discharged US Veteran, Participating in the Reserve Officers’ Training Corps (ROTC) program, Students commissioning upon graduation.
-Eligibility and distribution of the cords is facilitated by the Veterans Service Center in conjunction with the Dean of Students Office and the Registrar’s Office.
+Eligibility and distribution of the cords is facilitated by the Veterans Service Center in conjunction with the Registrar’s Office.

 Cost of cords and stoles: Funding for honor cords, stoles, and medallions is the responsibility of the individual student or the sponsoring honor society, student organization, program, or office as deemed appropriate by each group.
 If funding is provided by the organization/program, the process for ordering and distributing items is the sole responsibility of that organization/program.
 All other costs would defer to the individual student.
 The cost of the standard PSU stole, and custom embroidery of that stole on the PSU stole builder is the responsibility of the individual student.

 Approval Process: University recognized organizations and programs wishing to request the addition of preset text or emblems on the stole builder for their organization or program should contact Student.Activities@Plymouth.edu.
 All requests must be submitted by no later than March 30th.